Onion, garlic, herbs and spices.

 Low to medium heat (120–150°C / 250–300°F) is the optimal temperature for frying with olive oil.
 These temperatures also allow the slow caramelization of onions and preservation of garlic’s beneficial compounds.

-Technique: Onions first, garlic later.
+To prepare: Onion first, garlic later.

 Gentle cooking releases onion and garlic’s flavours slowly to get a sweeter, more mellow result.
-If the temperature is too high, we risk losing control and burning the onion and garlic- and should start the process over again (avoid burning the garlic).
+If the temperature is too high, we risk losing control and burning the onion and garlic- and should start the process over again (avoid burning the garlic!).

 Frying onion and garlic in olive oil.
 For a rich flavour, spices should be added early on with the onion and garlic.
 Here, salt and pepper were added as the onion and garlic softened.
 These were followed by other spices.
 This way, the spices infuse the ingredients more thoroughly.